 Christopher Bridge Wines: This family-owned property has been in the family since 1952.
 From cattle ranching to winemaking Chris and Susanne Carlberg took over the winery in 1993.
-Although the emphasis is on Pinot Noir, Chris brings in a breath of fresh air and florals to his wines by creating some unique wines with both German and Alsatian grapes grown on his property.
+Although the emphasis is on Pinot Noir, Chris brings a breath of fresh air and florals to his wines by creating some unique wines with both German and Alsatian grapes grown on his property.
 Find unusual varieties such as Kerner, Ehrenfelser, Blaufränkisch, Zweigelt, Siegerrebe, and Grüner Veltliner.

 Wooden Shoe Vineyards and Tulip Farm: The best time to visit the winery is in the spring when one indulges in Wooden Shoe’s floral beauty during their Tulip Fest.
-The wine tasting room has an eclectic variety of wines, from Albarino to Moscato in whites wines to Pinot Noir, Marechal Foch, and Tempranillo in their reds wines.
+The wine tasting room has an eclectic variety of wines, from Albarino to Moscato in whites wines to Pinot Noir, Marechal Foch, and Tempranillo in their red wines.
 Try the Sweet Tempranillo.
 Also, the Wooden Shoe grows hemp and sells a line of hemp and CBD products.

 Dining in the Mt.
 Hood Territory

 Mt.
 Hood Territory’s most popular restaurant, Allium in West Linn, features Farm-to-table cuisine.
 Combining new American with European Cuisine, the restaurant exemplifies the Pacific Northwest cuisine meets French Bistro concept.